Brain implants – the next step in Depression, Anxiety, and Addiction Treatment?

 A new project called Systems-Based Neurotechnology for Emerging Therapies (SUBNETS) has now been announced in America.
 It will be using advanced technology to target and correct faulty brain circuits with skull implants.

 Led by a team of scientists and doctors at UC San Francisco, we’re not talking small-scale, either.
 This launch is one of the pilot projects of the Brain Initiative (Brain Research Through Advancing Innovative Neurotechnologies).Rolled out by President Obama himself, it’s aim is to grow research for treating and preventing brain disorders, including Alzheimers and autism.

 And it’s all funded by the Defense Advanced Research Projects Agency (DARPA) to the tune of $26 million.
 Not surprising, given that psychiatric conditions such as PTSD are a huge problem amongst soldiers and veterans.

 Is this really the “big solution” we’ve been waiting for – or should we be worried?

-Reading about the program it can be tempting to think it’s either a hoax – a chip implanted in your head is the next cure all for psychological health conditions?
+Reading about the program it can be tempting to think it’s a hoax.
+A chip implanted in your head is the next cure all for psychological health conditions?
 Really?!
 Or to immediately think of a movie like iRobot, where technology plus brain science equals eventual disaster.
 And with both government and military involvement it’s more than enough fodder for conspiracy theorists to live off for months on end.

 It glibly implies that psychological health challenges are all just brain rewiring issues, when this is far from the truth.
-While it would be wonderful to cure serious conditions like Alzheimer’s and autism, with depression and other psychological challenges biochemistry and genetic factors are actually only one part of what makes up the human illness/wellness balance.
+Yes, it would be wonderful to cure serious conditions like Alzheimer’s and autism.
+But with depression and other psychological challenges, biochemistry and genetic factors are actually only one part of what makes up the illness/wellness balance.

 How long have brain chips been used for individual treatment?